How to get Scholarship to Study Abroad for Indian Students in 2026?

 Imperial College India ScholarshipPartial to full tuitionHigh grades in STEM programs

-These scholarships favour strong academic performance, leadership potential, and clear career goals.
-Students who show clarity in how to get scholarship to study abroad tend to rank higher.
+These scholarships are given to people who do well in school, show leadership potential, and have clear career ambitions.
+Students who are clear on how to receive a scholarship to study abroad tend to do better.

 3. Canada Scholarships